-In keeping with North Carolina G.S.
-136-28.4, the N.C.
-Department of Transportation’s Office of Civil Rights is conducting a disparity study that will analyze the availability and utilization of disadvantaged, minority-owned and women-owned businesses in contracts for planning, design, preconstruction, construction, alteration or maintenance of state transportation infrastructure.
+North Carolina G.S.
+136-28.4 hired a firm to conduct a disparity study.
+The study analyzed the availability and utilization of disadvantaged, minority-owned and women-owned businesses in contracts for planning, design, preconstruction, construction, alteration or maintenance of state transportation infrastructure.

-The study will also include a review of NCDOT’s policies and practices related to contracting for all aspects of the state transportation infrastructure and anecdotal evidence gathered from business owners across the NCDOT marketplace.
+The study included a review of NCDOT’s policies and practices related to contracting for all aspects of the state transportation infrastructure and anecdotal evidence gathered from business owners across the NCDOT marketplace.
 Modes included in this analysis are highways, bridges, rail, ferry, general aviation airports, and public transit facilities and the procurement of materials for projects in those categories.

-Below are answers to some of the most common questions about the 2019 disparity study.
-For answers to additional questions, visit http://ncdotdisparitystudy.com, or contact Griffin & Strong, P.C.
+Below are answers to some of the most common questions about the independent disparity study.

 Disparity studies provide the factual basis for remedial contracting programs, demonstrating disparities in NCDOT contracting by race and gender status of business owners.
 The study will also help determine the need for, use of, or continuation of race and/or gender-based programs that address the identified disparities.